-Just as mystical experiences are nurtured through emptying the mind, transcendent cinema is born through the emptying of the frame of psychological meaning.
+Just as mystical experiences are nurtured through emptying the mind, transcendent cinema is born through emptying the frame.

 This video is simply an introduction.

 Transcendental style is style of filmmaking which was first proposed by writer and director, Paul Schrader in his 1972 book Transcendental Style in Film.
 In 2016, Schrader revisited his work with a new introduction, adding key insights to its relation to Gilles Deleuze, Andrei Tarkvosky and Slow Cinema.
 These films are characterized by several withholding techniques: emotion is muted, music is scarce, cuts are withheld, movement is dulled, performances are deadpan and dialogue is short (Fuller).

 One of Schrader’s key points is the universality of Transcendental style.
 Transcendental style is universal to all cultures and can be found in many traditions — that is why Schrader chose filmmakers hailing from the East, West as well as non-religious/humanist backgrounds (Schrader 1).
 Additionally, Transcendental style is used to represent the Holy but is not inherently religious — it is a filmic style that can be used to approach the Divine, but there is nothing about it which is of the same substance of that which is transcendent (Schrader 7).